 At present, most people who have learned to teach the secular mindfulness-based approaches have done so in contexts that focus on the clinical and therapeutic uses of mindfulness.
 The workplace environment differs significantly from these.

-Both Chris and Michael have significant experience in teaching mindfulness in workplace contexts and, in this masterclass, they will share what they have found useful – as well as what they have found to be unhelpful.
+Michael has significant experience in teaching mindfulness in workplace contexts and in this masterclass he will share what he has found useful – as well as what he has found to be unhelpful.

-- Presentation skills: Developing the pacing, energy and language appropriate for business environments.
+- Developing the pacing, energy and language appropriate for business and other organisational environments.

 Who is it for?

-This day is part of a series of Workplace Masterclasses being introduced by Oxford and Bangor Mindfulness Centres.
+This day is part of a series of Workplace Masterclasses being offered by Oxford.
 Open to all individuals with an interest in how mindfulness can support and enhance personal and organisational wellbeing; these Workplace Masterclasses are particularly informative for practioners delivering mindfulness based training in the workplace.